Kiryaoo/Music-Collector-bot/README.md

 3. Running the code

-Use command below to run code :
+Use the next command to run code :
 ``
 py bot.py
 ``